BomberFish/fez-wasm/README.md

 ## What works

-- The game starts up and gets to the loading screen.
+- The game starts up, displays developer credits, and gets to the title screen.

 ## What doesn't work

-- The game crashes when advancing past the developer logos.
+- The game crashes when attempting to go past the title screen.

 ## Building